Perry Drug Stores

 Perry Drug Stores was an American retail pharmacy chain founded in 1957 in the city of Pontiac, Michigan, United States.

 At its peak in the 1980s, Perry operated more than 200 drug stores, primarily in the state of Michigan, as well as 200 Auto Works auto parts stores and fourteen A. L. Price discount health and beauty aids outlets.

 In 1995, Perry Drug Stores was bought out by Rite Aid, a pharmacy chain based in Camp Hill, Pennsylvania.
 The Perry chain, which at the time comprised 224 stores, was the largest acquisition ever made by Rite Aid.
 In addition, this acquisition brought the Rite Aid name to the Detroit area for the first time.

 History

 Founder Jack A. Robinson opened his first Perry Drug Store in 1957 on Perry Street in Pontiac, Michigan.
-Over time, the chain expanded to become a prominent drugstore in the Detroit area, competing with local chains such as Arbor Drugs and Cunningham Drug.
+A second store was opened in 1960.
+The company was listed on the New York Stock Exchange in 1973.

 In 1978, a prototype Perry store was opened, featuring an expanded sporting goods line, a home and automotive center, and live pets for sale.
 Auto Works, an automotive parts retail chain, was introduced in 1982.

-Twenty-six Cunningham Drug locations were spun off by the chain's owner into a new chain called Apex Drug.
-By 1985, the Apex Drug locations and several other Cunningham locations were acquired by Perry, while the Cunningham locations in Florida remained in operation.
+In 1982, Cunningham Drug sold off 28 Michigan locations to new owners, who then relaunched them under the Apex Drug name.
+By 1985, the Apex Drug stores and several other Cunningham locations were sold to Perry, while the Cunningham locations in Florida remained in operation.

-In 1981, Perry Drug expanded into the Chicago, Illinois market for the first time.
+In 1989, Perry Drug expanded into the Chicago, Illinois market for the first time.
 (The chain had previously tried to enter Chicago through a failed acquisition of DeKoven Drugs.)
-A year later, these stores were sold to businessmen Fred Barney and Bill Cartwright, two veteran businessmen who formed the Chicago operations into Perry Drug Chicago.
+A year later, these 16 stores were sold to businessmen Fred Barney and Bill Cartwright, two veteran businessmen who formed the Chicago operations into Perry Drug Chicago.
+In 1984, Perry acquired 12 stores in Flint owned by Cook Drug, along with its medical supply business.
+It also signed a letter of intent to acquire six stores in Grand Rapids operated by Remes Drug Stores.
+However, Rite Aid ultimately bought these stores.
+By 1986, the company had 210 drug stores and 230 auto parts stores.
+However, after suffering losses the next two years, Perry divested its Auto Works chain in 1988 in order to focus on its drug store business in Michigan, Indiana, Illinois, and Wisconsin.

-Several units in Michigan were acquired in 1990 from Revco.
-This acquisition made Perry the dominant drugstore chain in the Detroit area and expanded Perry's presence to the Upper Peninsula for the first time.